kianhk6/SFULonge/README.md

 ##Work Completed to Date

+## Team Contributions

-Kian Hosseinkhani
+### Kian Hosseinkhani

-Management: Led the team, assigned tasks and bug fixes via GitHub issues, and designed the MVVM diagram prototype.
+- **Management**: Led the team, assigned tasks and bug fixes via GitHub issues, and designed the MVVM diagram prototype.
-Worked on matchmaking features.
+- Worked on matchmaking features.
-Developed user recommendation algorithms.
-Created database tables, reprository functions and viewmodels.
+- Created database tables, repository functions, and viewmodels.
+- Developed user recommendation algorithms.
-Participated in developement of chatting/messaging feature.
+- Participated in the development of chatting/messaging feature.
-Provided doccumentation.
+- Provided documentation.
-Nathalie Kaspar

-Designed images and basic information sign-up page.
+### Mathew Wong
+- Created database tables, repository functions, and viewmodels.
-Contributed to UI prototyping.
+- Contributed to UI prototyping.
+- Implemented email authentication for sign-up.
+- Implemented login features.
+- Implemented sign up back end and provided a UI prototype for it.
+- Implemented chatting/messaging feature.
-Provided doccumentation.
+- Provided documentation.
+- Participated in Bug fixing tasks related to the front end wiring.

-Teeya Li
+### Teeya Li

-Developed Interest and Deep Questions for the sign-up page.
+- Developed/Improved Interest and Deep Questions for the sign-up page.
-Created the Welcome page.
+- Created the Welcome page.
-Contributed to UI prototyping.
+- Contributed to UI prototyping.
-Handled website maintenance.
-Provided doccumentation.
+- Provided documentation.
-Mathew Wong

-Created database tables, reprository functions and viewmodels.
+- Participated in Bug fixing tasks related to the front end wiring.

+### Nathalie Kaspar
+- Developed images and basic information sign-up page.
-Contributed to UI prototyping.
+- Contributed to UI prototyping.
-Implemented email authentication for sign up.
-Implemented login freatures.
-Implemented chatting/messaging feature.
-Provided doccumentation.
+- Provided documentation.
+- Participated in Bug fixing tasks related to the front end wiring.

-Divij Gupta
+### Divij Gupta

-Participated in brainstorming meeting for backend database architecture.
+- Participated in brainstorming meeting for backend database architecture.